Can Lyme Disease Kill You? What the Evidence Shows

 - Lightheadedness or fainting

-More information is available in this article: Patients can die when Lyme carditis is not treated.
+For more information, see Patients can die when Lyme carditis is not treated.

-2. Neurological Lyme Disease
+2. Neurologic Lyme Disease

-For an overview of neurologic complications see Lyme disease symptoms.
+For a broader overview, see Lyme disease symptoms.

-3. Babesia Co-infection Can Be Fatal
+3. Babesia Co-infection

-The ticks that transmit Lyme disease may also carry Babesia, a parasite that infects red blood cells.
+The ticks that transmit Lyme disease may also carry Babesia, a malaria-like parasite that infects red blood cells.

 According to the CDC, severe babesiosis occurs most often in: